mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

    Electronic circuit to reproduce in order to power and read the values of the sensors with an Arduino UNO.

+.. admonition:: todo

+   the circuit ports do not correspond the the arduino code as other ports are used.
+So make a comment that 12,11,10 should be connected to 4,3,2

 .. note::